go-path/di/README.md

 }, Startup(100))
 ```

-### Priority
+### Order
-Priority can be applied to any component to indicate in what order they should be used.
+Order can be applied to any component to indicate in what order they should be used.

+Higher values are interpreted as lower priority.
+As a consequence, the object with the lowest value has the highest priority.

+Same order values will result in arbitrary sort positions for the affected objects.

-If the component is marked as Startup, the priority determines its execution order.
+If the component is marked as Startup, the order determines its execution order.

-Priority is also used during dependency injection.
-The candidate with the highest priority will be injected.
+Order is also used during dependency injection.
+The candidate with the lower order will be injected.

-A framework can implement filters and use priority to define the order of execution
+A framework can implement filters and use order to define the order of execution

 ### Qualify
 Qualify register a qualifier for the component.
 Anyone can define a new qualifier.